jon-kroko/jon-kroko.github.io/README.md

 ### Installation

 1. Clone the repo
-1. Open `earthquake-simulator.html` in a browser of your choice
+1. Open `earthquake-simulator.html` in a browser of your choice (suggested: Firefox, Edge, Chrome)
 1. Follow the instructions in your browser